CharlieYi2002/Company-OA/README.md

-This code was written for an online OA

 This program uses the REST framework python library in the backend.
 The frontend uses the react-apexcharts and bootstrap.css for formatting.

 To run this code navigate to /backend folder and run: "source venv/bin/activate" then "python manage.py runserver"